MushroomRL/mushroom-rl-benchmark/docs/index.rst

 With MushroomRL Benchmarking you can:

-- Run the benchmarks in a local machine, both sequentially and in parallel fashion
-- Run experiments on a SLURM-based cluster.
+- Run benchmark jobs locally or with Hydra's Joblib launcher.
+- Submit the same benchmark jobs to Slurm with Hydra Submitit.
+- Persist and plot return, value-function, and policy-entropy metrics.

 Download and installation